zhangyuan1283/u2net-converter/README.md

 ## Notes
 The repository also includes `model-dimensions.py`, which is a python script that prints the input requirements of a model.
 This is to facilitiate ease of integration of the model into your program.

+## Credits
+Source code taken from farmaker47, which can be found [here](https://github.com/farmaker47/Portrait_creator/blob/master/U2Net_to_TFLite.ipynb)